Can Kidney Stones be helped with Fruit Juices?

 Have you ever had pain so severe that you thought the you were going to die?
 That’s right . . .
 Kidney stones.

 Today the pain we are talking about can be found in your sides, flank, lower stomach, or pelvic area and it can cause you to fall to your knees and maybe…prevent you from getting out of bed.

-This pain is often described as sharp, stabbing and/or burning.
-In addition, you may noticed some blood in your urine.
+This pain can be described as sharp, stabbing and/or burning.
+In addition, you may noticed some Blood in your urine.
 After a few days the pain may have seemed to “pass” and so did the blood.
 In worse cases, the pain never passes.

 This medical condition is described exactly as it sounds.
 A stone forms in your Kidney and either it remains in the kidney or it passes into your Urethra and in most cases it eventually passes out in of your urine.